hvalev/shiny-server-arm-docker/README.md

 WORKDIR /usr/local/src/
 RUN rm -rf cmake-3.17.2*
 ```
 You can compile the most recent version of cmake (3.17.2 at the time of this writing).
-Alternatively you can also use cmake 3.17.0 without needing to install libssl-dev or avoid compiling cmake altogether by using an older precompiled binary as follows
+Alternatively you can also use cmake 3.17.0 without needing to install libssl-dev or avoid compiling cmake altogether and use a precompiled binary by substituting the above block with the following command.
 ```
 apt-get install cmake
 ```